devyanibarde/IoMS/README.md

 **Step 2:**

-You can find the .war file at the following location in this project -
+You can find the .war file at the following location in this project - *IoMS/dist/IoMS.war*

+**Step 3:**

+Copy and paste the .war file to Tomcat's webapps directory.

+## Contributors:
+* Devyani Barde
+* Samiksha Bhakte